TomGuter/Weather-Station/README.md

 Weather Station Project
 Overview
 This project is a Weather Station application written in C++.
-It collects weather data from the OpenWeatherMap API, logs it into a SQLite database, and provides various functionalities to interact with the data, including displaying, exporting, and calculating averages.
+It collects weather data from the OpenWeatherMap and OpenCage APIs, logs it into a SQLite database, and provides various functionalities to interact with the data, including displaying, exporting, and calculating averages.

 Features
 Fetch weather data from the OpenWeatherMap API.